 The daily experience of frontline managers is especially crucial during an economic downturn.
 Our research into the Great Recession shows how poor treatment of frontline employees during a crisis can weaken company performance.

 And yet store managers, department heads, team leaders and the like, often end up slowing down rather than accelerating innovation.
 Their work to drive creativity and excitement on their teams is impeded by the ways they themselves are in a funk, feeling neglected, underpaid, and under-supported.

 Our research found that frontline managers are 70% less likely than executives and 20% less likely than mid-level leaders to experience meaningful innovation.

 Some drop off in innovation opportunities might be expected as you move down the corporate ranks.
 But our research shows the problem of failing to engage frontline managers is one that especially trips up organizations struggling to get innovation right.

 In effect, struggling frontline managers can act as a hidden barrier to better innovation.

 "There are six trainers for the entire DC (region).
 That is not enough to give our employees the level of service and training that we brag about.
 It is very unorganized now because employees get one of day training and then no time in task to gain intuition and speed to perform at the expectations demanded of them… It is unfair to the employee to be trained by a trainer who has had little to no knowledge in a specific area.
 We need to do better by our employees or stop holding them accountable for their performance when they did not receive the best training possible."

 In this leader’s words, you can detect the desire to support direct-reports and enable them to contribute effectively to the organization.
-But, in an echo of the Running Too Lean barrier, the manager doesn’t have the resources at their disposable to develop people properly.
+But, in an echo of the "Running Too Lean" barrier, the manager doesn’t have the resources at their disposal to develop people properly.

 A frontline leader can be a contagion for spreading anti-innovation vibes.
 They’re not just barriers.
 They’re multipliers of barriers.